imxm/imxm/README.md

 * Wallets and custody: multisig on CosmWasm and Soroban, account abstraction, MPC-backed custody services
 * Regulated systems: custody, cross-border settlement and brokerage architecture for a large EMI wallet, with controls mapped for compliance review

-🧪 Authored the [Noir CTF challenges](https://github.com/oak-security/noir-ctf-challenges) published by Oak Security.
+🧪 Co-Authored the [Noir CTF challenges](https://github.com/oak-security/noir-ctf-challenges) published by Oak Security.

 🤖 AI-assisted security research